ebergam/ebergam.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD Candidate in Economics and Complexity, at the "Vilfredo Pareto" Doctorate Program at Collegio Carlo Alberto, in Turin.
-Before this, I was writing for a [think tank](https://bruegel.org/author/enrico-bergamini).
-I am interested in applied research and data science, in fields including economics of innovation, industrial policy, climate change economics, political economy and media economics.
-You can check out some of my work [here](/publications), and take a look at my CV [here](/CV).
+I am a third-year PhD Candidate in Economics and Complexity, at the "Vilfredo Pareto" Doctorate Program at Collegio Carlo Alberto, in Turin, currently visiting the ICTA research center at Universitat Autonoma Barcelona.
+I am working under the supervision of Francesco Quatraro (UniTo) and Jeroen van den Bergh (ICTA-UAB).

+Prior to starting the PhD, I worked for the European think tank [Bruegel](https://bruegel.org/author/enrico-bergamini).

+I am an applied researcher, mainly working on Economics of Innovation and Climate, as well as on Political Economics.
+Methodologically, I have a strong interest in spatial analysis, and the use of non-conventional (big) data sources.

+You can check out my papers [here](/publications) or on [Scholar](https://scholar.google.com/citations?user=qedxNoIAAAAJ&hl=en), and download my curriculum [here](/CV).

 <!-- _Work in progress:_
 ------